th789/mbr-for-nmt/README.md

 The results of our project:

+- Suggest that classic beam search marginally outperforms all forms of MBR decoding in terms of BLEU score, length bias, and token frequency bias
 - Confirm  that  classic  beam  search  and  MBR decoding with all candidate generation methods explored exhibit length bias and token frequency bias
-- Suggest that classic beam search marginally outperforms all forms of MBR decoding  in  those  areas
 - Indicate that the direction and magnitude of length bias strongly correlates with the length of the reference sentence